Elder Abuse Lawyers in West Virginia

 Contact Our West Virginia Elder Abuse Lawyers for Help

-The elderly citizens of West Virginia need an ally, and for 30 years The Bell Law Firm, PLLC has been that ally.
+The elderly citizens of West Virginia need an ally, and for 30 years Stewart Bell, PLLC has been that ally.
 We take pride in protecting the rights and interests of elderly West Virginians while helping them receive compensation for their pain and suffering.
-The Bell Law Firm, PLLC has an office in West Virginia and proudly serves the people and businesses throughout the greater West Virginia region, including Kanahwa County, Mercer County, and the Ohio River Valley.
+Stewart Bell, PLLC has an office in West Virginia and proudly serves the people and businesses throughout the greater West Virginia region, including Kanahwa County, Mercer County, and the Ohio River Valley.

 If someone has treated your elderly loved one negligently or with disregard for the sanctity of their life, you have every right to seek justice.
-The skilled elder abuse attorneys at The Bell Law Firm will put their knowledge, experience, and resources to work for you while holding the liable parties accountable for their actions.
+The skilled elder abuse attorneys at Stewart Bell, PLLC will put their knowledge, experience, and resources to work for you while holding the liable parties accountable for their actions.